Lee Coleman; 1953 – 2017

 The gathering was simple, where Lee and I had once sat discussing family and extended family – this family mingled; they were each remarkable.

 Above are some of the original Hilliard links, Lees immediate family had multiple links – and it was really great to meet those that we hadn’t before – family from afar.

 I understand why Lee was so proud of each…..

-I didn’t take alot of pictures; I think I was somewhat in a daze with how fast the past year had come – and gone, taking that special cousin.
+I didn’t take alot of pictures; I think I was somewhat in a daze with how fast the past year had come – and left this void.

 If your wondering where Lee went afterward; well, I think that he rode home with each of us.

-He, Kim, and I took a lackadaisical ride up A1A, stopping along the way to watch some guy put-in for a day of fishing with his spaniel
+He, my wife Kim and I took a lackadaisical ride up A1A, stopping along the way to watch some guy put-in for a day of fishing with his spaniel

 stopped to loot a thrift store or two

 and even returned to the Castillo de San Marcos fort in St Augustine…….